spacemeat/humon/README.md

 ### Installation
 If you're just using Humon files with some application you've installed, you don't need to do anything.
 However, the project contains a directory called `vscode/humon-lang` which contains a TextMate colorizer for VS Code.
 You can copy the `humon-lang` directory into your `~/.vscode/extensions` directory, and VS Code will make files with a ".hu" extension a bit more colorful.

-Building Humon is easy enough.
-Starting from the Humon project directory:
+Building Humon in Linux is easy enough, but you need to have Python3 installed.
+Starting from the Humon project directory, you can build the binaries with gcc:

-    ~/src/humon$ mkdir build && cd build
-    ~/src/humon/build$ cmake ..
-    ~/src/humon/build$ make
-    ~/src/humon/build$ make docs-c
-    ~/src/humon/build$ make docs-cpp
+    ~/src/humon$ ./build-linux.py

+or, if you want to use clang:

+    ~/src/humon$ ./build-linux.py clang

+> Currently the clang build uses gcc's standard library.
+A better build experience is in the works, but in the meantime it's trivial to modify the `build-linux.py` script to use whatever library you have.

+In Windows, you can open the root-level `humon.sln` file, and build the targets you like.

-The binary artifacts are produced in `humon/build/src`.
-Currently, you can just copy the built `humon/build/src/libhumon-d.a` and the headers from `humon/include`.
-Eventually the CMake project will be more pro.
+For all builds, the binary artifacts are produced in `{humon directory}/build/bin`.
+Currently, you can just copy the built binaries and the headers from `{humon directory}/include/humon`.
+The following are built:

-Alternatively, there's a python3 build script, which places the artifacts at `humon/build/bin`.
-It doesn't use CMake, but has only been tested on Ubuntu.
-When running the tests produced, be sure to run from the build directory:
+* libhumon.a                - optimized static library for Linux
+* libhumon-d.a              - debug static library for Linux
+* libhumon.so.ver.si.on     - optimized shared library for Linux
+* libhumon-d.so.ver.si.on   - debug shared library for Linux
+* ...
+Windows build files too

+In Linux systems, the tests are built along with the libraries.

     ~/src/humon/build$ bin/humon-test-d